alexxxdev/agent-gradle-plugin/README.md

 [![Release](https://jitpack.io/v/alexxxdev/agent-gradle-plugin.svg)](https://jitpack.io/#alexxxdev/agent-gradle-plugin)

 A Gradle plugin for hooking up a Java Agent for Java And Android projects.
-This plugin will attach the agent you specify to the `test` tasks.
+This plugin will attach the agent you specify to the `run`, `test`, `installDist` tasks for Java projects and `test` tasks for Android projects.

 ### Setup
 ```Groovy